Harrishee/cse230-project/README.md

 ## Milestone 3: Final

+### Game Introduction:

+Join a man on his quest to taste the world's most delicious foods.
+He travels far and wide, but mischievous foes stand in his way.
+Help him outsmart these challenges and fulfill his culinary dream.

+### Game rules:

+- Collect items to reach the goal in a limited time
+- Please avoid walls and bombs
+- You cannot walk back
+- Fries : 1  | Hotdog : 2 | Burger : 5
+- Wall Breaker: You can go through one wall
+- Teleport: Teleport to random place

+### Game control:

+- up, down, left, right for movement
+- q and Esc for quit the game
+- t for teleport

 ### Unit Test
 We have developed unit tests for the `movePlayer` function.
 These tests will cover various scenarios such as moving the player in different directions, handling walls, bombs, and the use of wall breakers.
 - `Mock Game State`: The `createMockGame` function creates a mock Game state.